Updated November 2022.

 MOs have a value-altering effect.
 If you can find a way to alter the value of a reinforcer or a punisher, that’s an MO, a motivating operation.
 And since MOs alter the value of the consequence, they also alter the probability of the behaviour affected by the consequence: the frequency, latency, magnitude of behaviour.

 In short, an MO changes how much you “want” something and how hard you will “work” to get it.
 Per definition, both of these must occur in order for it to be called an MO.
 The concept of motivating operation deals with the observation that behavior depends not only on the stimuli present here and now, and the organism’s past experience with those stimuli yesterday and last week, but also on the animal’s recent past history of deprivation, satiation, pain, or other such events, in the last couple of hours or so.

 So, the value of a given consequence as a type of reinforcement or punishment is in constant flux, as is the probability of behavior occurring that has previously been associated with those consequences.
 MOs happen naturally, or can be intentionally arranged by the trainer.

-And of course, value can increase or decrease, and the probability of behaviour can increase or decrease.
+And of course, that value can increase or decrease, and the probability of behaviour can increase or decrease.
 When trying to understand challenging behaviour, it’s important to identify the MOs that are associated with the challenging behaviour, and the ones that aren’t.
 For instance, the animal may show the challenging behaviour when he’s hungry, but not when he’s just eaten.

 - The third and last type of Antecedent is some type of triggering stimulus, typically referred to as the Discriminative Stimulus, the SD; the cue; the green light that signals to the animal that reinforcers are available if the behaviour occurs.